 If you sell outside Amazon, or don’t have an API connection, you’ll need to upload your sales data.
 You can do this in two ways:

-• Use the AVASK sales template
+- Use the AVASK sales template

-You can select the country and period and upload your sales invoices directly, following the on‑screen steps.
+Select the country and period and upload your sales invoices directly, following the on-screen steps.

 Shopify stores

-If you have a Shopify store connected, you may be asked to confirm monthly details.
-This is where you tell us: • if your fulfilment country has changed
+If you have a Shopify store connected, you may be asked to confirm monthly details, such as:

-• if you had any B2B sales in the month
+- Whether you had any B2B sales

-If you don’t see this step, it just means no Shopify store is connected.
+If you don’t see this step, it means no Shopify store is connected.

 If you did, upload documents by country and period under the correct category: